mariushobbhahn/mariushobbhahn.github.io/_drafts/2020-11-11-EA_finance.md

 3. Get the right lighting.
 A couple of years ago I bought a daylight lamp.
 This was mostly out of curiousity and I didn't expect much.
 But I was very wrong and the difference was very noticable for me from day one.
 Standard lighting made it hard to focus, gave me slight headaches which prevented me from being productive but also prevented me from sleeping because the color temperature resembled daylight which confused my brain.
 The daylight lamp improved both directions.
 I was able to be productive for longer and didn't have any trouble sleeping in.
 I could literally feel my body getting tired the second I turned the lamp off.
 I have very sensitive eyes so the effects might not be similar in magnitude if you try a daylight lamp for the first time but some people I know use them or sad-lamps especially during the winter and have reported similar effects.
 Additionally it makes sense to turn on the night-mode on your laptop and smart phone.
 They will also shift the color temperature according to the time of day and thereby make it easier to fall asleep.
 Out of all the tips getting the right lighting is definitely the most cost-effective one.

-4. Small stuff: car sharing.
-TODO, cooking, cleaning, living near work, insurances,
+4. Insurances.
+In retrospect it's actually pretty weird.
+I have a good understanding of probabilities, a good understanding of conditional probabilities and I understand how markets work.
+So I should have known that at the price of a small premium I could have insured myself against a lot of negative and annoying things in life.
+Most people have an insurance for their health care, a liability insurance and an insurance for their car.
+But you can basically insure yourself against everything such as the inability to work or your belongings.
+So to prevent the hassle of bad events and time wasted of dealing with them, I plan to insure myself for more negative outcomes in the future.

+5. There is lots of small stuff where money can buy you time.
+Paying a premium to live near your work can save minutes of your commute.
+Eating out instead of cooking yourself or paying someone to clean can save some hours over a week.
+You could join a car sharing app which is a very cheap way of upgrading mobility.
+The list is very long but it basically comes down to asking yourself where you regularly spend time on something that is not your primary goal and if that task could be outsorced or shortened through money.

-5. Do back-of-the-envelope calculations for everything.
+6. Do back-of-the-envelope calculations for everything.
 Looking back, I was waaaay to cautious with my spending and have kept a "I can do without these fancy gadgets"-mentality for far too long.
 By now I try to do back-of-the-envelope calculations for all larger spending and realized that I should have been more risk-taking all along.
 Even if the 50€ invested in a daylight lamp turn out not to have any effect on your productivity, they are still worth in expectation.

 ### Spend money to remove annoyances / improve your well-being